 For students in the BSc Nutrition and Food Science program who are accepted into the Integrated Dietetic Internship, immunization prior to the first internship placement is required.
 However, for project assistants in the biological sciences areas, Hepatitis B surface antigen testing will be performed by the University Health Centre.
 For those students who test negative for the Hepatitis B surface antigen (HbsAg), Hepatitis B vaccination will be required.
-See §109 of the General Faculties Council Policy Manual or contact Student Services (231 General Services Building) for details about testing and immunization.
+Contact Student Services (231 General Services Building) for details about testing and immunization.